-For value received hereby sells, assigns and transfers unto its rights under the Amended and Restated Warrant to Purchase Common Shares, dated as of December 2, 2022, by and between Northern Oil and Gas, Inc. and Riverview Group LLC (the "Peer group (ticker symbols): SM Energy (SM) Warrant") to purchase Warrant Shares (as defined in the Warrant) on the terms and subject to the conditions set forth therein, PDC Energy (PDCE) together with all right, title and interest therein, and does hereby irrevocably constitute and appoint attorney, to transfer said rights to purchase Warrant Shares under the Warrant on the books of the within- named Corporation, with full power of substitution in the premises.
+For value received hereby sells, assigns and transfers unto its rights under the Amended and Restated Warrant to Purchase Common Shares, dated as of December 2, 2022, by and between Northern Oil and Gas, Inc. and Riverview Group LLC (the "Warrant") to purchase Warrant Shares (as defined in the Warrant) on the terms and subject to the conditions set forth therein, together with all right, title and interest therein, and does hereby irrevocably constitute and appoint attorney, to transfer said rights to purchase Warrant Shares under the Warrant on the books of the within- named Corporation, with full power of substitution in the premises.